TeamNexile/jk-workshop-docs/level-making/screens.md

 contains textures such as background, foreground, midground, scrolling images and masks.<!-- more -->
 {: .fs-6 .fw-300 }

 All of the layers of a screen can be merged to make a result like the example below (*without counting the hidden wall because that's a type of prop*).
-Every layer has its own name, format and folder; hover on the image above and click on the image you want to know more about!
+Every layer has its own name, format and folder; hover on the image below and click on the image you want to know more about!

 ## Image of contents
 {: .no_toc .text-delta }